A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge Computing: Method Materials

 \subsubsection{Overall Pipeline}

-Here, we describe our approaches to continuously localize and track multiple people in the study space with the abovementioned computing and camera infrastructure.
-The overall approach for multi-view multi-person tracking is shown in \autoref{fig:overall_method}.
-Based on pose detection and human bounding boxes, each person's location and body orientation are estimated and projected on a 2D coordinate system representing the study space.
-Multiview integration then resolves duplicate samples across cameras from overlapping views by combining samples from 38 cameras.
-Lastly, a multi-person tracking algorithm~\cite{li2010multiple} is used to track people across the frames.
+The overall approach for multi-view multi-person tracking using the above mentioned computing and camera infrastructure is shown in \autoref{fig:overall_method}.
+Using the 2D poses and human bounding boxes, each person's location and body orientation is estimated and projected on a 2D coordinate system representing the study space.
+Multi-view integration then resolves duplicate detections across cameras from overlapping views by combining samples from 39 cameras.
+Lastly, a multi-person tracking algorithm~\cite{li2010multiple} is used to track people from the combined location and orientation samples.